|art clay metal clays||or look at electrickilns.co.uk or cherryheaven.co.uk or call|

 Paragon kilns conform to the demanding UL 499 standard in the US, and are CE Marked for the EU.
 Paragon is Greek for Model Of Perfection.

-The Kitiki Studio provides an Art Clay educational programme, as classes, masterclasses, workshops, and Art Clay Level 1 and Level 2 certification courses through partners.
-I can recommend teachers so, if you're interested, mail or call.
+The Kitiki Studio provides an Art Clay educational programme, as classes, masterclasses, workshops, and Art Clay Level 1 and Level 2 certification.
+However, as we're in a rural area, I can recommend teachers that might be nearer.
+If you're interested, mail or call.